hadeer57/simple-Js-game/README.md

 Catch the Number Game

-Create a game using HTML, CSS, and JavaScript.
+This is a simple web-based game created using HTML, CSS, and JavaScript.

-Display a random number.
-Click the "Run" button to start rolling random numbers.
-Use the "Stop" button to try and stop on the exact number.
+In this game, a random number is displayed, and you can click the "Run" button to start rolling random numbers.
+Your challenge is to click the "Stop" button at just the right moment to land on the exact number and win the game.

+Good luck, and enjoy playing!